04rhoang/04rhoang/README.md

 ## Nice meeting you, I'm Richard!

-I'm currently a 2nd-year Computer science student @ CSUF learning C/C++, HTML, CSS, and (**to be updated**).
+I'm a 2nd-year Computer science student @ CSUF learning C/C++, HTML, CSS, and (**to be updated**).
 I love developing software that provides people with the best utility and user experience.
 Thank you for checking me out, and feel free to reach out from any of the links below!

 ## Projects